 Intelligent Motion Detection

-Modern bullet cameras differentiate between humans, vehicles, and animals, dramatically reducing false alerts that plague traditional motion detection.
-This intelligence proves crucial in outdoor environments where wind-blown debris or wildlife previously triggered countless meaningless notifications.
+Current bullet cameras can differentiate between humans, vehicles, and animals, significantly reducing false alerts common with traditional motion detection.
+This capability is important in outdoor environments where wind-blown debris or wildlife previously triggered numerous false notifications.

 Behavioral analytics identify unusual patterns like loitering or crowd formation, alerting security teams to developing situations before they escalate.
 In retail environments, these capabilities help identify potential shoplifters through behavior patterns rather than waiting for theft to occur.